 I WANT to be a Republican.
 I WANT to believe in smaller government and more efficient trade….
-However, I don’t see those conservative values, within the “sole conservative party,” here in America today.
+However, I don’t see those conservative values, embodied within, “the sole conservative party,” here in America today.
 This is particularly true, in terms of conservation.

 Wouldn’t a TRUE conservative party… believe in “CONSERVATION?”
 (Read my prior article about conservatives and conservation, here.)

 Furthermore, a true conservative party, would believe in limited social services, particularly for retirees, who are treacherously expanding America’s social security programs.
 (Read my article on “Welfare Reform,” here).

-On a less important note, I’d also like to see the GOP renamed, possibly in the near future….
-That’s because I feel the name itself, “Grand Ole Party,” has failed the test of time.
-In my opinion, “the GOP’s name,” is outdated, as signified by the current state of Washington DC…… So, perhaps something like, “the Pioneer Party,” would be a good name change for the GOP, moving forward, into 21st century of politics.
-This might help the Republican base usher in a new era of American voters and possibly bring together the, “torn conservative party.”
+I’d also like to see the GOP renamed… possibly, in the near future….
+I believe that the name itself, “Grand Ole Party,” has failed the test of time.
+In my opinion, “the GOP’s name,” is outdated, as signified by Congress today…… Perhaps something like, “the Pioneer Party,” would be more fitting.
+This might propel Republicans, as they usher in a new era of conservative voters, while still bringing together the torn conservative party.